Leonetienne/Buckshot/readme.md

   # Use whitelist or blacklist for application names?
   "useWhiteListInstead": false,

-  # String-Array for window names
+  # String-Arrays for window names
   "appWhitelist": [],
   "appBlacklist": [],